Data that are supported by federal funding must be protected by encryption that meets the federal encryption standard: FIPS 140-2.

 - Admissions funnel

 - Graduating student career plan survey results

 Each of the dashboards has drill-down capabilities that allow users to focus and dissect delivered information specific to their area of interest.

 The census enrollment dashboard image shown below provides a good example of UAB diversity trends for the past five years.

-Jon Corliss and his team are working tirelessly on supporting institution-wide initiatives concerning faculty and student engagements and student recruitment and retention.
+Jon Corliss, director of business intelligence in the UAB Office of Institutional Effectiveness, and his team are working tirelessly on supporting institution-wide initiatives concerning faculty and student engagements and student recruitment and retention.